multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 | **Total** | **268,692** | **1,046** |
 | **Virtualized** | **66,475** | **258** |

-## 3) Weight virtualization Step 1: Weight-Page Matching
+## 3) Weight Virtualization Step 1: Weight-Page Matching
 The first step of weight virtualization is the weight-page matching, which is performed by a Python script (*weight_virtualization.py*).
 It first computes Fisher information of the DNN and then perform weight-page matching as described in the paper.
 Each DNN performs the weight-page matching one by one.

 Perform weight-page matching for the first DNN (MNIST) with the following Python script.